ubc-library-rc/intro-audacity/content/introduction.md

 You may also want to invest in a good set of headphones and a pop filter.
 A pop filter will minimize “plosives” (i.e. popping sounds).

-At UBC Okanagan, you can either borrow equipment from UBC Studios Okanagan or book Studio 123 through the Library.
+At UBC Okanagan, you can either borrow equipment from [UBC Studios Okanagan](https://ubcstudios.ok.ubc.ca/) or book [Studio 123](https://bookings.ok.ubc.ca/dts/week.php?&area=13&room=67) through the Library.
-{: .note}

-At UBC Vancouver, you can either borrow equipment from the Library through the Chapman Learning Commons or book the Audio Suite at UBC Studios.
+At UBC Vancouver, you can either borrow equipment from the Library through the [Chapman Learning Commons](https://learningcommons.ubc.ca/tech-support/equipment-lending/) or book the [Audio Suite at UBC Studios](https://ubcstudios.ubc.ca/).
-{: .note}